lucmaxwell/Statistics-generator/README.md

 It is possible and easy to delete data no longer needed to be stored in the excel spreadsheet.
 To do so, highlight the column(s) of data you no longer require including the column title(s) with the date and all of the values stores in the column(s).
 Then, click delete.
 The selected data should no longer appear in the excel spreadsheet.
 Upon re-running the program, the computer will use the now deleted, blank columns to add new dates which it will eventually fill with data.
 After deleting entire columns in excel, you should save the excel spreadsheet.
 (This is the only time should should save the exccel spreadsheet)

-If you have any questions after reading this manual or you find a spelling mistake or error in the program please text or call (text prefered) Luc Maxwell at (204) 803-8516 or email Luc Maxwell at lucmaxwell8@gmail.com